julianchurchill/text-adventure-editor/README.md

 todo
 ====

-- [FEATURE] Locations have an 'add item' button
 - [FEATURE] Location save button saves items list
 - [FEATURE] Item list has delete button by each item to delete from model
 - [FEATURE] Items have item actions list